Peter-Roger/relathon/README.rst

     .....
     XXXXX

-The successors vector (R^ * S), that is, the transpose of R composed with S, describes the nodes that are reachable in one step from S. The vector R*^ * S, that is, the transpose of the reflexive-transitive closure composed with S, describes the nodes that are reachable from S in *n* steps.
+The successors vector (G^ * S), that is, the transpose of G composed with S, describes the nodes that are reachable in one step from S. The vector G*^ * S, that is, the transpose of the reflexive-transitive closure composed with S, describes the nodes that are reachable from S in *n* steps.
 This can be computed using Relathon:

 .. code-block:: python